Death Valley National Park ~ Photos and Impressions of Extremes

 This amazing National Park has extremes in terms of temperatures ranging from sizzling highs to frigid lows...elevations from hundreds of feet below sea level to thousands of feet high...some of the driest conditions in the United States while sitting on top of one of the country's largest aquifers and much, much more.

 Come along with my friend and me as we did some exploring of Death Valley while on vacation a number of years ago.
 Many pictures were taken and will be shared in this hub.

-Note...All photos were taken by Peggy W and cannot be used without explicit permission.
+Note...All photos were taken by Peggy Woods and cannot be used without explicit permission.
 Please respect the copyrights.
 Thank you!

 My traveling companion and I were to visit ten national parks as well as other interesting sites on a fantastic road trip from Houston, Texas to California and back in 1998.